codecrafters-io/build-your-own-redis/stage_descriptions/sorted-sets-08-sq7.md

 # Expected RESP Encoded Array: ["bar", "foo"]
 ```

-The tester will also send a `ZREM` command specifying a non-existing member.
+The tester will also send a `ZREM` command where the member doesn't exist.
 ```bash
 > ZREM zset_key "missing_member"
 # Expected: (integer) 0